 Monitor the web site for the 'status' of your project (details on page 7).
-You may start the experimental part of your project as soon as your project is marked "Approved" on your web site.
-If we have questions we will communicate with your teacher (and you, if you give us a legible email address).
+You may start the experimental part of your project as soon as your project is marked "Approved" on the web site.
+If we have questions we will communicate with your teacher or/and you by email.

-Research done at a Registered Institute or Industrial Research Setting
+High School Research done at a Regulated Institute (RRI) or Industrial Research Setting